yarah-yma1/Iris_Dataset/README.md

 - [How to Use](#how-to-use)
 - [References](#references)
 # Implementation
 The implementation consists of using the Iris dataset which consists of 150 samples with 4 features which includes pepal length, sepal width, petal length, petal width).
-There are several classification models utilized for these project.
+There are several classification models utilized for this project.
 Outputs are found in the media folder.
 # Requirements
 This project requires numpy, pandas, matplotlib, seaborn, and scikit-learn.
 It was developed using a Python environment through VSCode.
 Use 'pip install -r requirements.txt' to install the following dependencies: